-Early public transportation in San José was primarily done by electric trolleys.
-Between 1880 and 1940, these streetcars opearated on close to 130 miles of track in the Santa Clara Valley.
-When automobiles were still too expensive to be widely owned, many San José residents used the trolleys to travel around town.
+Electric trolleys were the main source of public transportation in San Jose between 1880 and 1938.
+These streetcars operated on nearly 130 miles of track throughout Santa Clara Valley.
+Automobiles were too expensive to be widely owned, so many San Jose residents used trolleys to travel around town and into the countryside, with tracks extending as far as Los Gatos, Saratoga, Alum Rock Park and Palo Alto.

-The Trolley Barn and trollies are featured in the Historic Transportation ExperienceSchool Program.
+The Trolley Barn and trolleys are featured in the Historic Transportation ExperienceSchool Program.

 1650 Senter Road | San Jose, CA 95112 History Park Entrance